If you are applying for this course from outside the UK/EU, click apply now.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 You will choose an area you would like to pursue at degree level in response to the pathways you have experienced.
 You will develop your knowledge of the creative process, skills in critical thinking and experience of interpreting set projects.
-At the same time, you will develop a portfolio to help present your work and research in a professional manner.
+At the same time, you will develop a portfolio and a series of experimental outcomes to help present your work and research in a professional manner.

 Students often gain experience with live projects or work experience in exhibitions and art events.
 Every year there are several study visits to help inspire your own studies.

-Based on your experiences so far, you will develop your own project within your chosen pathway.
+Based on your experiences so far, and working with your tutors, you will develop a self-directed project in your chosen pathway.
 This project at the end of the first year is assessed to give your final grade, encouraging experimentation at all of the earlier stages of the course.

 The academic team will encourage you further to develop the independent study skills that are necessary for degree level study and careers in the creative industries.